2cmo2cmo/Script-Finder/README.md

 # Script-Finder
 Steps-
 1. Download the files
-2. Extract the file to a specilized folder
+2. Click extract without confirmation
 3. Go to chrome and paste chrome://extensions/
 4. Turn on develipor mode
 5. Click "Load unpacked" on the top left